-4. Duplo blocks

-These spark kids' imaginations and sense of creativity as they build their own structures or designs.
+These blocks spark imaginations and sense of creativity as kids build their own structures or designs.
 They're also great for hand-eye coordination.
 And when building together, kids can learn about patience and sharing — and enjoy a sense of achievement when they look at their completed creations.

 "Toddlers love things they see their parents using, like plastic measuring cups," Dr. Barbour says.
 Often, the best toys might be found in your own kitchen cabinets.
 Parents have been turning to pots and pans and wooden spoons for generations.
 Just watch for frayed edges.

 6. Tossing games

-### Current